ngrande/kubectl-cheatsheet/microservice-design-patterns-cheatsheet.md

-# MicroService Design Patterns
+# Multi-Container Design Patterns

-Cheat sheet for the most used micro service patterns in the Kubernetes domain
+Cheat sheet for the most used micro service / multi-container patterns in the Kubernetes context

 ![Summary of all patterns](https://matthewpalmer.net/kubernetes-app-developer/multi-container-pod-design.png)

 ## Sidecar Pattern

+### Enhance or extend functionality of the main application

 A sidecar service is not necessarily part of the primary application but connects to it and augments the functionality.